Assessment

 The PSAT 10 takes 2 hours and 14 minutes and consists of 2 sections: (1) the Reading and Writing Section, and (2) the Math Section.
 Most of the questions are multiple choice, though some math questions ask you to write in the answer rather than select it.
 The PSAT 10 is scored the same way as the PSAT NMSQT and the SAT and is meant to prepare students for those assessments where they can then begin qualifying for merit scholarships and applying to various paths after high school.

-Learn more here → SAT Suite of Assessments from CollegeBoard
+Learn more here → PSAT 10 from CollegeBoard

 KHS Contact: Director of Curriculum, Instruction, & Assessment - Abby Blais